-The test was performed with M1adjusted and M5adjusted, which proved extrudable with the triangular bag (Table 3).
+The test was performed with mixtures M1adjusted and M5adjusted, which had been successfully extruded in our triangular-bag test.

-[Table 3 here]

 The green strength was measured during the first 10 min of drying.
 Each sample was loaded with 2 kg.
-The resulting vertical height was calculated as green strength (Figure 10).
+The resulting vertical height of the sample relative to its initial height in percentage terms was taken as its green strength (Figure 10).

 [Figure 10 here]

-When comparing mixture M1adjusted to mixture M5adjusted, we noted that the cellulose microfibers had no significant influence on green strength.
+A comparison of mixtures M1adjusted and M5adjusted indicated that the addition of cellulose microfibres to the latter did not produce a significant influence on green strength (51% vs. 56%).

 3.4 Compressive strength of adjusted mixtures

-When testing the compressive strength of the adjusted mixtures after three days of drying, the strength decreased due to the high clay content (Table 4, Figure 2: ratio 1/1, 2/1).
-However, the cellulose microfibers increased compressive strength by 17%.
+When we tested the compressive strength of the adjusted mixtures after three days of drying, we found that a higher clay content resulted in a reduced strength (Table 4 and Figure 2: ratios 1/1 and 2/1), but the presence of the cellulose microfibres increased compressive strength by 17%.

 [Table 4 here]